-Comprised of attorneys with decades of experience as both prosecutors and defenders, Cozen O’Connor’s Criminal Defense & Internal Investigations Practice represents individuals, public and private companies, corporate boards, special committees, and directors and officers in investigations and enforcement proceedings of all varieties.
+Comprised of attorneys with decades of experience as both prosecutors and defenders, Cozen O’Connor’s White Collar Defense & Investigations Practice represents individuals, public and private companies, corporate boards, special committees, and directors and officers in investigations and enforcement proceedings of all varieties.
 Attorneys in the practice frequently conduct internal investigations both before and after government action, implement corporate compliance programs to prevent and detect wrongdoing, and defend clients against criminal charges.

 About Cozen O’Connor

 Established in 1970 and ranked among the top 100 law firms in America, Cozen O’Connor has more than 700 attorneys who help clients manage risk and make better business decisions.
 The firm counsels clients on their most sophisticated legal matters in all areas of the law, including litigation, corporate, and regulatory law.
 Representing a broad array of leading global corporations and middle market companies, Cozen O’Connor services its clients’ needs through 26 offices across two continents.